-The instructor(s) will provide students with information and guidelines regarding the presentation of written work.
-When the presentation of an assignment is inacceptable, the work will be penalized as a late assignment until an acceptable version is submitted.
-In this case, the penalties for late work will be applied (Late assignments will be penalized 10% per day that they are late and will receive a mark of zero (0) after 6 days).
+The teacher (s) will provide students with information and guidelines regarding the presentation of written work.
+When the presentation of an assignment is judged inacceptable, the work will be penalized as a late assignment until an acceptable version is submitted.
+In this case, the penalties for late work will be applied.